thibaut-neoledge/azure-docs.fr-fr/articles/best-practices-caching.md

           new KeyValuePair<RedisKey, RedisValue>("data:key322", "value3")
       };

-  // Store the list of key/value pairs in the cache cache.StringSet(keysAndValues.ToArray());
+  // Store the list of key-value pairs in the cache cache.StringSet(keysAndValues.ToArray());
   ...
   // Find all values that match a list of keys